KDE/kactivities/README.md

 *Activities* deal with the last one.
 An activity might be "developing a KDE application", "studying 19th century art", "composing music" or "watching funny videos".
-Each of these activites may involve multiple applications, and a single application may be used in multiple activities (for example, most activities are likely to involve using a web browser, but different activities will probably involve different websites).
+Each of these activities may involve multiple applications, and a single application may be used in multiple activities (for example, most activities are likely to involve using a web browser, but different activities will probably involve different websites).

-KActivities provides the infrastructure needed to manage a user's activites, allowing them to switch between tasks, and for applications to update their state to match the user's current activity.
+KActivities provides the infrastructure needed to manage a user's activities, allowing them to switch between tasks, and for applications to update their state to match the user's current activity.
 This includes a daemon, a library for interacting with that daemon, and plugins for integration with other